Types of GFCI outlet

 When should I use a GFCI outlet?

-GFCI outlets are required by code in areas of the home where electrical hazards are more likely, such as kitchens, bathrooms, laundry rooms, and outdoor areas.
+GFCI outlets are required by code in areas of the home where electrical devices may come into contact with water, such as bathrooms, kitchens, laundry rooms, basements, and outdoor areas.

 Connect with certified professionals in your area